hyperledger-solang/solang/docs/language/functions.rst

 .. include:: ../examples/polkadot/function_multiple_modifiers.sol
   :code: solidity

-Modifiers can be inherited or declared ``virtual`` in a base contract and then overriden, exactly like functions can be.
+Modifiers can be inherited or declared ``virtual`` in a base contract and then overridden, exactly like functions can be.

 .. include:: ../examples/polkadot/function_override_modifiers.sol